-Ruskin Land is made up of a hundred acres of mostly oak woodland, two farmhouses, a sawmill and an orchard and wildflower meadow.
-Much of it is managed by our partners, the Wyre Community Land Trust.
+Ruskin Land, gifted to the Guild in the 1870s, is made up of a hundred acres of mostly oak woodland, two farmhouses, a cottage, a sawmill and an orchard and wildflower meadow.
+Much of it is managed by our partners, the Wyre Community Land Trust, in close co-operation with the Guild.
+Tenants at Uncllys Farm and St George's bungalow each run their own land-based activity from the site.
 Together, we welcome many visitors, volunteers and other partners to share in the beauty, work and learning offered by this very special place.

 Read more about the evolution of Ruskin Land since the 1870s, in this account from 2017 by Companion Neil Sinden.